 First, we must go over what tools you will need to focus.
 Ideally, you’ll have 2 people- so that one person can be at the console bringing intensities up and down, and the other can be upon the ladder, scaffolding or lift pointing the lights.
-If you have a remote focus unit with your console, then you can eliminate that 2nd person if needed- though they can help you move faster and program things into the console while you are working.
+While many consoles and PC-control systems can be remotely controlled via a phone app or laptop, it still is a wise idea to have a second person around – never work at heights without a 2nd person in the room.

-You’ll also need a adjustable wrench, gloves and a small flashlight in case you quickly need to see in the dark.
+You’ll also need an adjustable wrench, gloves, and a small flashlight in case you quickly need to see in the dark.
 You may also need ladders, a lift or scaffolding to reach your lighting positions unless you have a catwalk.

 Once you have your lift, ladder or scaffolding set up and your tools are in your pocket, it’s time to turn the house lights off either mostly or completely, and get ready to start focus!